deeper-x/pirple_assignment_1/README.md

 ```
 If your languages is configured, you have related hello string

-Check configured languages in config.js, and add the "accept-languages" header key for your language:
+Check configured languages in config.js, and add the "accept-language" header key for your language:
 ```javascript
 const HELLO_DICTIONARY = {
   "en-GB": "hello, world", //DEFAULT